Komodo International Airport: Contemporary history

 Major development of the airport began in the early 2010s, including the extension of the runway from 1,850 meters to 2,100 meters, enabling it to accommodate narrow-body aircraft such as the Boeing 737 and Airbus A320.
 Additional upgrades included the construction of a new passenger terminal and supporting infrastructure.
 Prior to these improvements, the airport could only serve smaller aircraft such as the Fokker 50 and ATR 72.
 The first Boeing 737 landed on 13 September 2013—a Garuda Indonesia Boeing 737-800 carrying then-President Susilo Bambang Yudhoyono, who flew from Jakarta to visit Komodo National Park and inaugurate the Sail Komodo 2013 festival.

 In 2020, Indonesia's publicly listed air transportation services company PT Cardig Aero Service (CAS Group), in partnership with Changi Airports International (CAI), a subsidiary of Singapore’s Changi Airport Group, won the public-private partnership (PPP) tender for the expansion of Komodo International Airport.
 The project, valued at approximately Rp 1.2 trillion (US$85.82 million), grants the consortium the right to operate the airport for 25 years, after which control will be transferred to the Directorate General of Civil Aviation under the Ministry of Transportation.

 Between 9 and 19 November 2024, Komodo International Airport was temporarily closed due to the eruption of Mount Lewotobi.
 The closure caused significant disruptions, leading to the cancellation of numerous flights and leaving many passengers stranded.

 On 2 April 2024, the Ministry of Transportation officially granted Komodo International Airport international status.
 Following the status upgrade, the airport commenced its first international service to Kuala Lumpur, Malaysia in September 2024, operated by AirAsia.
 In March 2025, it launched a second international route to Singapore, operated by Jetstar Asia.
+Following the cessation of Jetstar Asia's operations, the route was terminated on 31 July 2025 and subsequently taken over by Scoot.
 Additional international routes are planned for the future, including potential connections to Australia and South Korea.